MicrosoftDocs/dynamics-365-project-operations/articles/environment/resource-dual-write-maps.md

     Wait until the status of the map is **Running** before you move on to the next step.

 2. Select all the remaining required maps.
-You can filter the maps in the dual-write map list by entering the keyword **Project** in the search field in the upper-right corner.
+You can filter the maps in the Dual-write map list by entering the keyword **Project** in the search field in the upper-right corner.
 You can multi-select all maps and then run them.
 For more information, see [Manage multiple table maps](/dynamics365/fin-ops-core/dev-itpro/data-entities/dual-write/multiple-entity-maps).
 Make sure that you also enable and run related entity maps.

     > [!NOTE]
     > If you receive a "Project validation failed" message while you're running all the maps simultaneously, select the relevant map, and then select **Refresh tables**.
     >
     > ![Refresh tables button.](media/6RefreshTables.jpg)

-3. With the 10.0.40 and later dual write maps release, a change was made to add a new required key for references to Bookable Resource that is required for several maps.
-From the Dual Write page, click into **Integration key**.
-In the first column next to **Bookable Resource**, add bookableresourceid [Bookable Resource] and click save.
+3. With the 10.0.40 and later Dual-write maps release, a change was made to add a new required key for references to Bookable Resource that is required for several maps.
+From the **Dual-write** page, select into **Integration key**.
+In the first column next to **Bookable Resource**, add bookableresourceid [Bookable Resource] and Select **Save**.

 The following maps are optional for a Project Operations solution.